Dr. Qian Chen

 Graduate students: We have openings for highly-motivated graduate students, especially those with background in materials chemistry, condensed matter physics, nanomaterials, or optics.

-Postdocs: Interested prospective postdocs with expertise in TEM can send your CV and a short statement for future work directly to Prof. Chen at firstname.lastname@example.org
+Postdocs: Interested prospective postdocs with expertise in nanoscience and bioimaging can send your CV and a short statement for future work directly to Prof. Chen at firstname.lastname@example.org

 Undergraduate students: We are actively recruiting undergraduate research assistants.
 Interested UIUC undergrads can send your CV/resume and your unofficial transcript directly to Prof. Chen at email@example.com

 June, 2016: Dr. Chen was invited to give a Keynote lecture at the 10th Liquid Matter Conference in Slovenia.
 See the link here.

 May, 2016: Zihao passed the qualifying exam of MatSE.
 Congratulations to Zihao for becoming a PhD candidate!